Fuzzapi/fuzzapi/README.md

 2. Clone the repository into your localmachine

-3. `cd /path/Fuzzapi`, move to Fuzzapi directory
+3. `cd /path/Fuzzapi/bin`, move to Fuzzapi directory

 4. `bundle install` to install the gem dependencies of the application

+5. Delete dependencies from gem file and install separately.

 5. `rake db:migrate` to creates tables, migrations etc.

 6. `rails s` to run the server

 7. Open `http://localhost:3000` in browser which should point to the application url

+8. If u get redis server error, install and start the service separately.

 Fuzzapi comes with `Docker` to simplify installation processing.
 Following commands will setup application using `Docker`.